 The determination of our PFIC status is subject to certain uncertainties and is made by applying principles and methodologies that are in some circumstances unclear.
 Because we hold a substantial amount of cash, our PFIC status for any taxable year will likely depend on the value of our goodwill.
 The value of our goodwill may be determined by averaging (on a quarterly basis) the excess of the sum of our market capitalization and liabilities over the value of our other assets.
 If the value of our goodwill for 2019 and 2020 is determined in such manner, based on the actual trading prices of our ADSs we will not have been a PFIC for our taxable years of 2019 and 2020.
-However, because our market capitalization declined significantly since the second quarter of 2020, there can be no assurance that the Internal Revenue Service (the "IRS") will not assert that the true value of our goodwill for 2019 and 2020, but our PFIC status will depend on the value of our goodwill for those years.
+However, because our market capitalization declined significantly since the second quarter of 2020, there can be no assurance that the Internal Revenue Service (the "IRS") will not assert that the true value of our goodwill for 2019 and the first quarter of 2020 is in fact lower.
+If the assertion of that position is successful, we would likely be treated as a PFIC for our taxable years of 2019 and 2020, but our PFIC status will depend on the value of our goodwill for those years.
 In addition, because we continue to hold substantial amounts of cash and financial investments, we may be a PFIC for our 2021 taxable year.
 Our PFIC status for our 2021 taxable year can be determined only after the end of the year as it will depend on the composition of our income and assets and the value of our assets (including the value of our goodwill, which as described above may be determined, in large part, by reference to our market capitalization, which may be volatile).
 Moreover, it is not entirely clear how the contractual arrangements between us and our VIE will be treated for purposes of the PFIC rules, and we may be or become a PFIC if our VIE is not treated as owned by us.
 For these reasons, our PFIC status for any taxable year is uncertain.